PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 18:52:28
+Last updated: 2024-04-02 18:55:17
-Random Quote: Friendship always benefits; love sometimes injures. - Seneca the Younger
+Random Quote: The most effective way to do it, is to do it. - Amelia Earhart